TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Methods

 For this dataset, we tackle two sub-tasks: \textit{Speech Synthesis} and \textit{Speech Recognition}. \textit{Speech Synthesis} aims at producing audio from EMG data.
 The full speech production pipeline consists of three steps: a Transduction Model, a Vocoder, and an Automatic Speech Recognition (ASR) model.
 First, a Transduction model is trained to reconstruct audio target features (Mel-Frequency Cepstral Coefficients, MFCC).
 It consists of 3 residual blocks (as in \cite{gaddy2021improved}) that downsample the input (1600 samples to 200 samples).
 The 200 samples are the input to the pre-trained Transformer Encoder; we add relative positional embeddings, following \cite{gaddy2021improved}.
 A lightweight linear head follows, with an input dimension of $192 \times N_{c}$, output dimension of 26 MFCC.

 The model is trained using as loss function the mean of pair-wise MFCC distances ($L$) plus an auxiliary phoneme loss ($L_{phon}$) ~\cite{gaddy2021improved}.
-In the case of silent EMG data, DTW is used to align the MFCC features predicted from silent EMG to the sequence of target MFCC features obtained from a parallel vocalized recording.
-Predicted MFCC audio features are fed to a HiFi-GAN \cite{kong_2020_hifigangenerativeadversarialnetworks} vocoder, which converts the audio features into raw audio waveforms.
-We adopt the publicly available \cite{gaddygit} pre-trained HiFi-GAN vocoder from Gaddy's work \cite{gaddy-klein-2020-digital}, without any fine-tuning.
+For silent EMG data, DTW is used to align the MFCC features predicted from silent EMG to the sequence of target MFCC features obtained from a parallel vocalized recording.
+Predicted MFCC audio features are fed to a HiFi-GAN vocoder, which converts the audio features into raw audio waveforms.
+We adopt the publicly available pre-trained HiFi-GAN vocoder \cite{gaddygit} without any fine-tuning.

 For model evaluation, we employ the Wav2Vec2 \cite{baevski_2020_wav2vec20frameworkselfsupervised} ASR model, pretrained on LibriSpeech (English Language) within SpeechBrain \cite{speechbrain}.